MID202 Advanced Media Production

 The course also provides theoretical knowledge of different production methods, and the students will explore storytelling and narratives on various platforms through written and practical work.
 Whether you are working on a commercial, a corporate video, or a documentary, a solid understanding of the applied principles of media production and skills development in editing, storytelling and aesthetic style are required - the course prepares you to apply these in future productions.

 In accordance with the National Qualifications Framework the student will achieve the following learning outcomes after completing the course:

 - has knowledge of technical operations in camera, sound, and post production operations

 - has knowledge of key terms, processes and theories within the process of film and video production and post-production

 - has knowledge of production roles, skills and responsibilities

-- can operate camera, sound and post production tools effectively and independently
+- can operate camera, sound and post production tools

 - can reflect on her/his practice, analyse it and adjust under supervision